The Arch, near Aberystwyth

 Walks through huge beech trees with views over...

-The Visitor Centre will be closed on Thursday 7 and Friday 8 October for maintenance and staff training.
-All trails and the outside toilets remain open, and the kites will be fed at 3pm.
+The outside toilet, car park and trails remain open, and the red kites will be fed at 3pm.

 Remnants of the lead mining industry are still visible along the trails but today bilberry and heather cover the hills whilst majestic red kites circle above.